slatedocs/slate/source/includes/_payouts.md

 * **funds_refunded** — Transfer has been refunded.
 Final state of transfer.

 * **bounced_back** — Transfer has bounced back but has not been cancelled nor refunded yet.

+Transfer statuses in API have different names than what you will see in our website.
+This is because we have transformed our API transfer statuses to more human readable texts in our website.
+For example "Completed" in our website corresponds to "outgoing_payment_sent" in API.

+<br/><br/>
+**Sandbox limitations**

+We don't send out email notifications about payment status changes in sandbox.

+We don't process payments in sandbox which means that created payments remain in their first state.
+You can use [Simulation](#simulation) endpoints to change transfer statuses in sandbox.

 ## Check account balance